MelvynTie/Trading-Bot/README.md

-# trading-bot
+# Arbitraging-bot
-Blockchain  trading bot.
+Blockchain arbitraging bot.
 Automated trading which help user to trade in the the blockchain platforms.